Back to California

 California Environmental Quality Act: Advanced Manufacturing Facilities Exemption

-The bill amends the California Environmental Quality Act (CEQA) to add new requirements and exemptions for advanced manufacturing facilities, family day care homes, and tourism facilities.
+The bill revises the California Environmental Quality Act (CEQA) to add new requirements and exemptions for advanced manufacturing facilities, family day care homes, and certain rezoning activities related to tourism facilities.

 What This Bill Does

-• Revises the definition of 'natural and protected lands' under CEQA to include habitats for certain protected species.
+• Revises the definition of 'natural and protected lands' under CEQA to include habitats for certain species identified as candidate, sensitive, or special status by state or federal agencies.

-• Requires applicants of exempted advanced manufacturing projects to enter into community benefits agreements and follow labor requirements.
+• Requires applicants of exempted advanced manufacturing projects to enter into community benefits agreements and comply with labor requirements.

 Who It Names or Affects